coopernyc/AngularAgGridTabCountersInWebWorkerExample/README.md

 * **Data Synchronization**: The Web Worker maintains its own tab/orders data and receives configuration changes and order updates from the main application.

 * **Lazy Sampling**: The Web Worker performs calculations only when necessary and at intervals.
-When calculations are done, Worker communicate the result back to the main thread to render.
+Once calculations are finished, workers notify the main thread, which renders the results in the tabs.

 * **Ag-Grid Delta Updates**: The application uses Ag-Grid for the Blotter, which supports delta updates for faster rendering of changes.